-For Xetra, the application scope is on-book trading:
+For Xetra, the application scope is on-book trading (both, central limit order book and midpoint book combined):

 - Per product. - For each trade direction (buy and sell).

 The PTRL consumption for a trade direction (buy or sell) consists of two components, being: